Fateslayer/Search-Engine/README.md

 # Introduction

-This is the web front-end application which consumes the [Search Engine API](https://github.com/fateslayer/search-engine-api).
+This is the web front-end application which consumes [Search Engine API](https://github.com/fateslayer/search-engine-api).
 It's built with [Vue 3](https://vuejs.org).

 ## Prerequisites